Since 2000, 60 quarterbacks have been drafted in the first round of the NFL Draft. Another 5 are sure to join that group in 2021, and perhaps more.

 Patrick Mahomes (#10, 2017)

-- Mahomes won league MVP award in 2018 and last season was Super Bowl LIV winner and MVP – I’d say he has worked out pretty well.
+- Mahomes won league MVP award in 2018, helped lead the Chiefs to a win in Super Bowl LIV and was named SB MVP, and also led the Chiefs back to the Super Bowl in 2021 – I’d say he has worked out pretty well.

 Las Vegas Raiders – 1